flowerz-fr/suivi-avancement/README.md

 # suivi-prod

 This template should help get you started developing with Vue 3 in Vite.
-Place csv data files in /data with the following naming format: data_31-12-1979.csv (coma separator)
+Place csv data files in /data with the following naming format: data_1979-31-12.csv (year-month-day, coma separator format)

 ## Recommended IDE Setup